Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

 > [Info] The *Add element* window for attribute groups and sub-groups is identical.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
-The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+The system languages **English (United States)** and **Deutsch (Deutschland)** are available in the drop-down list.
-  [comment]: <> (Is that right? -> language question)

 - *Name (Language)*
   Enter an attribute group name in the selected language.

 - *Key*
   Enter an attribute group key.
-The key is required for API access and must be system wide unique.
+The number of characters is limited to 190.

 - [CANCEL]
   Click this button to cancel adding an attribute group, close the *Add element* window and return to the *Edit attribute groups* view.